MateErdei/esg.linuxep.linux-mono-repo/base/tests/Common/HttpRequesterImpl/README.md

 Live network tests that are run in TAP against a test server HttpTestServer.py

+To run/debug the live network tests locally:

+1) Run "python3 HttpTestServer.py"
-To run the live network tests locally run "python3 HttpTestServer.py" and then run the google tests in HttpRequesterLiveNetworkTests.cpp as normal, either via IDE or cmdline.
+2) Run the google tests in HttpRequesterLiveNetworkTests.cpp as normal, either via IDE or cmdline.